 Running and ruling the oikos involved the head of a household (a male) managing the affairs of his family, his property and the functioning of the house (oikonomia).
 A male that rules an oikos had status in law to own property, vote on public affairs and obtain and hold positions in public office.
 Females and slaves had no such entitlements or ‘rights’ and could not participate in government.
 Being male and having entitlements to property and political power were inherent aspects of the formation of democracy in the 5th century.
 Again, the idea that these ‘rights’ excluded some humans (women, slaves, people of colour) is not a good foundation for inclusionary ethical concepts in the early 21st century.
 Patriarchy, male chauvinism, racism and slavery were all features of ancient Greek society and even the idea of proto-rights arising out of such an inegalitarian society raises doubts about the conceptual providence of any attempt to found rights on the oikos and the public policy and ‘management’ of all by privileged males in the polis.

 As consequence of our past beliefs, environmental impact assessment is founded on a mistaken concept of life and being.
-Individual ‘discrete’ species and identifiable ecosystems are abstractions and lead to the mistaken idea that we can ‘manage’ ecosystems much like we manage households.
-The oikos approach to environmental management becomes enmeshed in the idea that identifiable parts of nature can be accounted for by conceptualising them as off-sets, enclosable, assets, biobanks and valued as ‘natural capital’ or ‘stock’ in the shop of life.”
+Individual ‘discrete’ species and identifiable ecosystems are abstractions and lead to the mistaken idea that we can ‘manage’ ecosystems much like we manage households or economies.
+The oikos approach to environmental management within what is now called ‘regenerative’ capitalism becomes enmeshed in the idea that identifiable parts of nature can be accounted for by conceptualising them as off-sets, enclosable, assets, biobanks and valued as ‘natural capital’ or ‘stock’ in the shop of life.…

 Excerpt from Albrecht, G.A.
 (2021) The Extinction of Rights and the Extantion of Ghehds, The Griffith Law Review, 2021, DOI: 10.1080/10383441.2020.1878596